ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding modules and plugins locally
 **********************************

 You can extend Ansible by adding custom modules or plugins.
-You can create them or copy existing ones for local use.
+You can create them from scratch or copy existing ones for local use.
 You can store a local module or plugin on your Ansible control node and share it with your team or organization.
 You can also share plugins and modules by including them in a collection, then publishing the collection on Ansible Galaxy.

 If you are using a local module or plugin but Ansible cannot find it, this page is all you need.